DeXianProtocol/dexianprotocol.github.io/docs/dse/whats_dexian.md

 ## So, how does DSE work?

 There are three primary functions:
-1) Join,
+1. Join,
-2) Redeem, and
+2. Redeem, and
-3) Add or Remove Liquidity.
+3. Add or Remove Liquidity

 The following are illustrative examples of each of these three primary functions and their respective processes.